jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) a consumer trust that derives only exempt income under 1 or both of sections CW 41 and CW 42:
   (c) the water organisation is not a company incorporated under the Companies Act 1993, and any distribution it makes is to a person who derives only exempt income.
 Meaning of water organisation
-(2) In this section and section CW 39, water organisation has the same meaning as in section 4 of the Local Government (Water Services) Act 2025.
+(2) Water organisation has the same meaning as in section 4 of the Local Government (Water Services) Act 2025.
 Meaning of water services
 (3) In this section, water services has the same meaning as in section 4 of the Local Government (Water Services) Act 2025.
 Meaning of territorial authority